DANS-KNAW/easy-module-archetype/common-practices.md

   trade-off needs to be made here.
 Input data in the source code makes it more readily available when reading the test, but if the input is very large it may obscure the test logic.
 * Every unit test must start with a clean slate, even if this means copying the same files multiple times.
-  *(Rationale: the extra time spend copying the files will be marginal, while it makes it much easier to comprehend what is going on in a specific test)*
+  *(Rationale: the extra time spent copying the files will be marginal, while it makes it much easier to comprehend what is going on in a specific test)*
 * Do clean-up at the start of the test and not at the end. *(Rationale: when running individual unit tests it is then easier to diagnose problems.
 Since all the data is put under `target` a